librato/api-docs/source/includes/_jobs.md

 }
 ```

 Returns information for a specific [job](http://dev.librato.com/v1/jobs).
 All jobs will return their `id` and `state`.
-Some jobs may also return one or more [optional properties](http://dev.librato.com/v1/jobs).
+Some jobs may also return one or more [optional properties](#jobs).

 ### About Jobs

 Jobs are spawned by other resources in the Librato API when an operation will take longer to complete than is allowed by a single request-response cycle.
-[Read more...](http://dev.librato.com/v1/jobs)